Fraunhofer-AISEC/cmc/README.md

 For the JSON example configuration folders to work without modifications, choose as `<metadata-folder>` the folder `cmc-data` located in the same root folder the `cmc` repository resides in.
 Export this root folder as `$CMC_ROOT`.

+The CMC repository contains a complete local TPM-based example setup including a demo CA and all required configurations and metadata.
+It was tested on Ubuntu 22.04 LTS.

+> :warning: **Note:** You should run this only for testing on a development machine, or inside
+> a Virtual Machine (VM).
+The software directly interacts with the hardware (TPM, SNP).

 ### Run